Linuxfabrik/monitoring-plugins/check-plugins/statusiq/README.md

                      The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
   --no-proxy         Do not use a proxy.
+  --retries RETRIES  Number of extra attempts if the status page does not
-  --timeout TIMEOUT  Network timeout in seconds.
+                     answer with its feed, before the check gives up.
+Helps against a status page that intermittently returns an error page or an empty response instead.
+Default: 3 --timeout TIMEOUT  Network timeout in seconds.
 Default: 8 (seconds) --url URL          StatusIQ status page URL.
-Default:
-                     https://status.trustid.ch
+Default: https://status.trustid.ch